Take control of your personal cloud services by managing your own one. The benefits are:

 Export your feeds from Netvibes as .opml and import them into the News app.
 Setup the cron job with the command crontab.
 You will enjoy a cleaner interface than Netvibes.
 You will also be able to focus on the text rather than the images as in Flipboard, etc.

-A nice surprise: Gpxpod, a cool app to read and compare your .gpx files.
+A nice surprise: Gpxpod is a cool app to read and compare your .gpx files.
 It is a simpler alternative to Sports-tracker.com

 $ python -V